-I was in mood to cook something with fish, soon after i made the arancini so I was in mood for balls.
+I was in the mood to cook something with fish, soon after I made the arancini so I was in the mood for balls.

-Being springtime I used green garlic and green onions, you could use the regular non-spring versions as well but these greens give a fresh flavor and a nice color and texture.
+Being springtime I used green garlic and green onions, you could use the regular non-spring versions as well but these greens give a fresh flavour and a nice colour and texture.

 The final outcome was not only very pretty but also so yummy!